 Employees value employer benefits.
-They appreciate the security of health coverage to take care of their medical needs, in addition to dental and vision insurance that pays for annual exams.
+They especially appreciate the security of health coverage to take care of their well-being.
+They expect medical coverage along with dental and vision insurance that pays for annual exams.

 As employers adopt hybrid work schedules, employees who have worked from remote locations also want benefits that support their financial, mental and physical well-being.
-Research shows that 80% of employers plan to increase the benefits and perks they offer employees.
-These include virtual health and wellness programs, telehealth, student loan repayment assistance, stress management, budget planning, retirement savings or other savings options and caregiver support.
+That’s why most employers plan to increase their employees’ benefits and perks.
+These include virtual health and wellness programs, telehealth, mental well-being, student loan repayment assistance, stress management, budget planning, retirement savings or other savings options, caregiver support and generous paid time off.

 Flexibility is the key to successful hybrid work.
 Designing the right work setup can build strong teams.
 Employees are empowered to work together to complete projects, enhancing team success and productivity.

 In anticipation of employees’ return to the office, employers recognize the need to change the work environment.
-Many are redesigning offices and cleaning them regularly to provide safe spaces for employees to work.
-Also, businesses are redecorating offices with new colors and desk arrangements to make workspaces more exciting and purposeful.
-Some businesses are eliminating the office headquarters.
-And instead, they’re setting up hybrid office spaces in different locations where employees reserve time to use an office or team workspace.
+Some businesses have redecorated offices with new colors and desk arrangements to make workspaces more exciting and purposeful.
+Some also are eliminating the office headquarters.
+Instead, they’re setting up hybrid office spaces in different locations where employees reserve time to use an office or team workspace.

-The pandemic has allowed businesses to reset work goals and priorities.
-Most employers find it challenging to connect with their scattered workforce.
+The pandemic caused businesses to reset work goals and priorities.
+These days, most employers find it challenging to connect with their scattered workforce.

-Ask employees for feedback on work style preferences, issues and concerns about work-life integration, dependent needs and other issues.
+Ask employees for feedback on work-style preferences, concerns about work-life integration, dependent needs and other issues.
 Listen to their feedback and look for ways to support employee well-being.
-These may include offering new work experiences and setting schedules and expectations.
+These may include offering new work experiences and re-setting schedules and expectations.

 Many employees yearn for new learning experiences.
-They have worked remotely for months and they’re frustrated by the lack of career growth opportunities.
+They have worked remotely for months (maybe years) and are frustrated by the lack of career growth opportunities.
 Most workers say they feel stuck.

-Being upfront helps calm employees and reassures them that you care.
-They will feel more connected to their jobs and be less likely to jump ship for a better employment experience.
+Being upfront helps calm employees and reassures them that their employer cares.
+As a result, workers will feel more connected to their jobs and be less likely to jump ship for a better employment experience.

 Many employees are struggling to adapt to the hybrid work model.
 Here’s how employers can help employees adjust to the post-pandemic world.